insurami/flask-test/README.md

 How is John connected to Mike?
 [John, Mary, James, Mike]

 ### Things to think about:
 + Good separation of concerns.
-Different layers for api, business logic, data access and model
+Different layers for api, logic, persistance, model.
 + Testing
 + You can use an ORM but not required.
 We use SQLAlchemy
 + Please feel free to add other endpoints to make the API richer